Skip to the main content

 Educational Requirements

-Updated Mar 31, 2020
+Updated Mar 31, 2025

 • Minimum Education 6 years post-secondary

-Graduates of B.Sc. genetics programs often enter the field as genetics technicians.
+Graduates of B.Sc. genetics programs often enter the field as laboratory technicians.
 Graduates of M.Sc. programs can step into high-level technical positions.
 A PhD is the best route to working as an independent researcher in a university or company, or teaching at the university level.

 All geneticists need to follow the latest research to keep up with new developments and discoveries in a rapidly advancing field.